 - Cover with a clean kitchen towel and allow to rise for 30 minutes.

 - Preheat oven to 350 degrees.
 Bake cinnamon rolls uncovered for 30-35 minutes.
 Ovens vary, so be sure to check the cinnamon rolls after 20 minutes or so and go from there.

-- When the cinnamon rolls are baked through, spread the frosting over them in an even layer and enjoy!
+- Spread the frosting over the fresh-from-the-oven cinnamon rolls in an even layer and enjoy!

 Pizza dough makes the perfect cinnamon roll dough!
 My no knead pizza dough is really best in this recipe, but store bought pizza dough will work just fine also!

 Use floss to slice the cinnamon rolls.
 It might seem crazy but it totally works!
 You'll get even, perfectly sliced rolls every time.